brson/brson.github.com/rust-stuff.md

 * Pioneered Rust's practice of ecosystem-wide regression testing with [crater] and [cargobomb].

 * Created the widely-used [error-chain] crate for ergonamic error handling.
+It has sense been deprecated by better crates and practices.

 * Coordinated with Linux distributions to [get their Rust packaging in order][prp] in time for Rust to be adopted in Firefox.